All Products

 5. Click OK.

-SASE provides built-in identification rules to identify common company data, customer data, and personal data.
-You can view these built-in rules to understand their coverage.
-You can also customize identification rules.
-For example, you can create a custom rule to detect outbound transfers of files that contain personal resumes.
+SASE provides built-in identification rules to detect common types of corporate, customer, and personal data.
+Review these rules to understand their scope.
+You can also create custom identification rules to detect specific data, such as outbound file transfers that contain personal resumes.

 1. Log on to the Secure Access Service Edge console.

-2. In the navigation pane on the left, choose Data Protection > Data Classification.
+2. In the left-side navigation pane, choose Data Protection > Data Classification.

-3. On the Data Classification > Identification Rules tab, view the details of the built-in identification rule for personal resumes in the Data Category section on the left.
+3. On the Data Classification > Identification Rules tab, go to the Data Category section on the left to view the details of the built-in identification rule for personal resumes.

-The SASE sensitive file detection feature automatically identifies sensitive files based on the characteristics of their data elements.
-SASE uses data elements, data types, and sensitivity levels to create a data template.
-This template is then combined with conditions, such as handling actions, to create a detection policy that identifies whether files sent by employees are sensitive.
+The sensitive file detection feature of SASE identifies sensitive files based on data elements.
+SASE combines data elements, data types, and sensitivity levels into data templates.
+These templates, together with response actions, form policies that detect when employees transfer sensitive files.

 1. Log on to the Secure Access Service Edge console.

-2. In the navigation pane on the left, choose Data Protection > Policy Center.
+2. In the left-side navigation pane, choose Data Protection > Policy Center.

 3. On the Policy Center > Outbound Transfer Management tab, click Create Policy.